 I2P has been proactive in identifying the potential of medical cannabis as a tool for clinical pharmacists and a useful treatment for chronically ill patients – particularly the elderly prone to suffering chronic conditions characterised with an underlying common factor of inflammation.
+People can also buy medical cannabis or marijuana in Real CBD store.

 If you use the i2P search engine you can access information that i2P has been accumulating since 2012 to inform pharmacists as to the potential of this massive market.